s194584/02141MyFM4FUNTOOL/README.md

 When you have opened FM4FUN.fsx, you will be promted to enter a GCL-command.
 Here you can copy-paste the command of your choice. \
 The command can be inline or multi-line, if it is multi-line it CANNOT contain double newlines. \
-If the program is parsed then you will get back the formatted GCL-program, otherwise an error will be printed with an approximate position of that error. \
+Then you need to initialize the memory with every assignment seperated by ',' \
 You will then have the option to select whether a program graph should be computed.
-   * Det for deterministic
+   * Det for deterministic.
    * NonDet for non-deterministic.
+(Note: The execution will deterministic, but the output graph will be non-deterministic)
    * No or everything else for no.
+After this you will get both the status of the execution and a Graphvis representation of the chosen type of program graph. \ \

+There will be hinting at syntax error by showing the position of the lexbuffer, when the parsing fails.